Employee Recognition

 The University of Arizona encourages employee recognition programs throughout our organization.
 Human Resources provides tools and information to support these endeavors.

-Formal Awards at the UA
+Formal Awards at the U of A

 The University of Arizona BookStores, Student Union Memorial Center manages service award and retirement award gifts and recognition.